-- Delete unnecessary files from the /tmp directory. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
-If required, contact your system administrator for information about extending file systems. - 4.
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment (described later). - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - 4.
 To determine the amount of free disk space available on the system, enter the following command: